Profound Knowledge. Technology. Law.

-Mastery of the working languages and knowledge of the culture-specific peculiarities of a country are part of the tools of the trade of all good translators.
+Mastery of the working languages and knowledge of the cultural, specific characteristics of a country are part of the tools of the trade of all good translators.
 Only a 360° view for a country and its people, its language and culture, as well as an unwavering interest in the current developments of the countries in which the working languages are spoken, make it possible to understand the context and to translate the source text correctly.

 Language and culture are always closely linked: Only if you understand the cultural context can you translate a text flawlessly.
 I lived and worked abroad for 10 years, including in Vienna, Rome and San Francisco.
-The skills and knowledge acquired during those years are of immense value to me and I brush up on them during regular stays in Italy and the USA.
-My translations for you naturally benefit from this background.
+The knowledge and skills acquired in this way are invaluable to me and are refreshed during regular stays abroad.
+Of course, this knowledge also flows into my translations.

 Trade association membership

 I am a full member of the German Federal Association of Interpreters and Translators.
 A BDÜ membership stands for high quality and professionalism.
-As a customer, you can be sure that you are working with a professional translator who has not only undergone a rigorous admission process, but is also bound by the current version of the Professional Code of Conduct. see above Around 8,000 colleagues organized in the BDÜ also offer the opportunity to work with qualified translators as needed.
+As a customer, you can be sure that you are working with a professional translator who has not only undergone a rigorous admission process, but is also bound by the current version of the Professional Code of Conduct.
+Finally, BDÜ members must meet strict admission criteria and agree to abide by the professional and honorary rules.
+Around 8000 colleagues organized in the BDÜ also offer the possibility of working with qualified translators when needed.

 - Industry & Technology